KU Eichstätt-Ingolstadt

 85072 Eichstätt

-Sarah Earnshaw received her doctorate in American Studies from Ludwig-Maximilians-Universität München in 2019, funded by the Rosa Luxemburg Stiftung, and is currently working on her first book, “Freedom Will Be Defended”: Human Rights and Sovereign Standards in US Security.
-Following a postdoctoral fellowship at the University of California Berkeley in the History of Forced Migration and Environment, in association with the German Historical Institute Pacific Regional Office and the Zolberg Institute, Sarah joined the research training Group ‘Practicing Place’ in May 2021.
-Hailing from the Bonnie Banks, previously she obtained an MA in History and Literature and an MLitt in War Studies from the University of Glasgow.
+Sarah Earnshaw received her doctorate in American Culture and History from LMU Munich in 2019, funded by the Rosa Luxemburg Stiftung.
+She published her first monograph, Human Rights and Sovereign Standards in US Security: “Freedom Will Be Defended”, with Routledge in 2025 as part of the Advances in American History series.
+Following a postdoctoral fellowship at the University of California Berkeley, in association with the German Historical Institute Pacific Regional Office and the Zolberg Institute, Sarah joined the research training Group ‘Practicing Place’ in May 2021.
+Hailing from the Bonnie Banks, she began her academic journey at the University of Glasgow with an MA in History and Literature and an MLitt in War Studies.